Paul Koretz: Security Grants

-Farewell speech controversy
+Farewell speech

-Following the 2022 Los Angeles City Council controversy and ongoing disruptions and protests of council meetings, Koretz ended his final speech as a member of the City Council with explicit language directed at activists by appropriating a quote from activist Jeremy Frisch.
-He received applause by staffers and a standing ovation by some fellow councilmembers, though he was criticized for his language by commentators and constituents on social media.
+Following ongoing disruptions and protests of council meetings which began after the George Floyd murder in May 2020, Koretz ended his final speech as a member of the City Council with explicit language directed at activists by appropriating a quote heard hundreds of times from them during city meetings held by video.
+He received applause and a standing ovation by fellow Councilmembers, staffers, and members of the attending public, though he was criticized for his language by some commentators and constituents on social media.

 2022 Los Angeles City Controller election

-Paul Koretz announced his candidacy for LA city controller on 2020 Jan 8.
-Koretz faced criticism when a Commissioner of the LA Department of Water and Power held a fundraiser for Koretz's campaign for city controller.
-Under Los Angeles's campaign laws, it is illegal for city commissioners to fundraise or promote for a candidate.
-Koretz appeared to again violate campaign ethics laws when his campaign sent an email to the Reseda Neighborhood Council mailing list.
+Paul Koretz announced his candidacy for LA City Controller in January 2020.
+Koretz faced criticism when a Commissioner of the LA Department of Water and Power held a fundraiser for Koretz's campaign for City Controller.

 Paul Koretz advanced to the general election after placing 2nd place in the primary election with 23.67% of the vote.
 He was defeated in the general election by Certified Public Accountant and activist Kenneth Mejia, 60.8% to 39.2%.
-Paul Koretz conceded on Nov 9, stating in an interview to the LA Times, “I’m clearly not going to win at this point”.
+Paul Koretz conceded on Nov 9, 2022.

-2022 Los Angeles City Controller election results

 Personal life

-Koretz's wife, Gail, served as local government liaison for the office of Los Angeles mayor Eric Garcetti.
+Koretz's wife, Gail, served as local government liaison for the office of Los Angeles Mayor Eric Garcetti.
 They have one child, Rachel.
 The Koretz family resides in the Beverly-Fairfax District of Los Angeles.